 And, now, it is announced that Secretary Paulson will be going back to Congress to ask to replace the TARP money that has been transferred to the automakers.

-Technorati Tags: Automaker Bailout, George W. Bush Automaker Bailout, George W. Bush
+Technorati Tags: Automaker Bailout, George W. Bush Tags: Automaker Bailout, George W. Bush